efisoft-elt/pydevmgr_elt/docs/source/exemples/data_structure.rst

 This is a great way to separate the function/application dealing with the data informations (plot, logging, gui, tunning, ... ) to the way to retrieve it.

-Note that the `.download` method of the data_link will ask node values in one single OPC-UA call.
+Note that the `.download` method of the data_link will ask node values in one single OPC-UA call per server.

-If you are dealing with several Data classes you can add them to a Downloader :
+If you are dealing with several Data classes you can add them to a Downloader and call the download method of the Downloader.
+This way you assure the one request per OPC-UA server :

 .. code-block:: python